Understanding HTML as a Beginner

 Conclusion

-Basically, the three HTML building blocks explored so far are the major HTML codes used in creating meaningful text on the web page.
-And from the explanation, HTML is pretty much easy to write and understand.
+The three HTML building blocks we've discussed are key elements used to create meaningful text on a web page.
+As we've seen, HTML is quite easy to write and understand.

-However, to make your website functional and aesthetically pleasing, you need to study CSS and at least one programming language.
+However, to make your website both functional and visually appealing, you should learn CSS and at least one programming language.

 Check out this article on How to Create the YouTube Subscribe Button with HTML and CSS.